WebRTC in 150 Lines of C++

 }

-This is where the complexity lives, and there isn’t much of it.
+This is where the complexity lives, and most of it is in libdatachannel rather than in this file.

 PeerSession manages the full WebRTC lifecycle: SDP offer/answer exchange, ICE candidate trickle, DTLS handshake, SRTP setup.
 You give it a signalling backend and codec preferences; it handles the rest.
 IncomingCall fires when a browser peer requests a call.
 StateChanged tells us when the DTLS handshake completes and media can flow.